VirusRushTheater/AddMusicKFF/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

 And compile it.
-This will copy the executable and the Asar library that will be used together with it into the `deploy` folder.
 ```
 cmake --build .
 ```

+The results will be in a `deploy` folder inside your `build` folder, where the
+program, together with the SPC drivers will be copied.